vpisarev/ficus/doc/ficustut.md

 # Lists

 An immutable single-connected list is important data structure in many functional languages, starting from Lisp.
-Lists consist of so-called *CONS* cells, each of those is a pair `(hd, tl)`, where `hd` is some list element and `tl` is *pointer* to the rest of the list or `[]`.
-In Ficus all the list elements have the same type.
+Lists consist of so-called *CONS* cells, each of those is a pair `(hd, tl)`, where `hd` is some list element and `tl` is *pointer* to the rest of the list or `[]` (null pointer).
+In Ficus all the list elements have the same type (unlike in Lisp and some other dynamically typed languages).
 The list containing numbers 1, 2 and 3 looks like:
 ```
 +-----+   +-----+   +-----+
 |  1  +-->|  2  +-->|  3  |---+